-- Calculate the average of the 3 months' pay prior to the start of the relevant period.
-Any pay that is not payable every period needs to be removed. - Gross the 3 month average up to an annual figures
+- Calculating the average of the pensionable pay for the 3 months prior to the start of the relevant period after removing any payments that are not payable every pay period but including any assumed pensionable pay already credited in those 12 weeks. - Gross the 3 month average up to an annual figure.